vuejs/vue-test-utils/docs/pt-br/api/wrapper/setData.md

 # setData(dados)

-Define os dados do `vm` do embrulho e força a sua atualização.
+Define os dados do `vm` do wrapper e força a sua atualização.

 **Nota: o wrapper deve ser uma instância do Vue.**